Xilinx: Expansion

 From 1988 to 1990, the company's revenue grew each year, from $30 million to $100 million.
 During this time, Monolithic Memories Inc. (MMI), the company which had been providing funding to Xilinx, was purchased by AMD.
-As a result, Xilinx dissolved the deal with MMI and went public on the NASDAQ in 1989.
+As a result, Xilinx dissolved the deal with MMI and went public on the Nasdaq in 1989.
 The company also moved to a 144000 sqft plant in San Jose, California, to handle increasingly large orders from HP, Apple Inc., IBM and Sun Microsystems.

 Other FPGA makers emerged in the mid-1990s.
 By 1995, the company reached $550 million in revenue.
 Over the years, Xilinx expanded operations to India, Asia and Europe.

 Xilinx's sales rose to $2.53 billion by the end of its fiscal year 2018.
 Moshe Gavrielov – an EDA and ASIC industry veteran who was appointed president and CEO in early 2008 – introduced targeted design platforms that combine FPGAs with software, IP cores, boards and kits to address focused target applications.
-These targeted design platforms are an alternative to costly application-specific integrated circuits (ASICs) and application-specific standard products (ASSPs).
+These platforms provide an alternative to costly application-specific integrated circuits (ASICs) and application-specific standard products (ASSPs).

 On January 4, 2018, Victor Peng, the company's COO, replaced Gavrielov as CEO.